BPillay27/Concurrent-Cars/README.md

 This is a method to release control of the car.
 If the user does not have control of a car, returns null.
 If the user does, slows the car down to 0 km/s to ensure safe release, then sets control to null.
 Return true.

 ## Car
+### Member variables
++ String brand;
++ int mileage;
++ String make;
++ int id;
++ int currentSpeed = 0;
++ boolean available = true;
++ User controller;

+[brand, mileage, make]: Generic information for a car for practice purposes, these attributes could be used as a super key.
+currentSpeed: The current speed of the car.
+User Controller: The user currently controlling this car.
+Null if the car is available.

+### Member Functions and Constructor

 ## Main